Buying Your Leased Car Could Be a Smart Move (Right Now)

 “It usually doesn't work out to buy your leased vehicle, because the leasing company is always going to create the terms of the contract in their favor, but these are special circumstances,” said Ben Preston, a reporter with Consumer Reports Autos.
 “The price you pay on a lease buyback right now, because the price was calculated pre-pandemic, might be less than the market value of the car.
 So, if you were to buy that same car on the used car market, you’d probably pay significantly more for it.”

-Jack Gillis, author of The Car Book, executive director of Consumer Federation of America, and member of Checkbook’s board of directors, points out that buying your car at the end of the lease reduces the risk of buying another used car with mechanical or safety issues.
+Jack Gillis, author of The Car Book, and member of Checkbook’s board of directors, points out that buying your car at the end of the lease reduces the risk of buying another used car with mechanical problems or safety issues.

 “You know exactly what experience you had with that car,” Gillis told Checkbook.
 “If you’re buying another used car, you’re really buying a pig in a poke, because you really don’t know what experience [the previous] owner had.
 So, if that car has treated you well, and you like it, buy it and you could save yourself thousands of dollars.”